 Probably after officiating many funerals, weddings and other events he had seen enough family singers to see a pattern, and made an assumption based on those previous experiences.

-It reminded me of when Autism Dad and I were new parents, trying to teach the Navigator discipline and social skills.
+It reminded me of when the Navigator’s father and I were new parents, trying to teach the Navigator discipline and social skills.

-After the Navigator’s Autism diagnosis we realized that there were rarely true power struggles with our son and almost all of the difficult behaviors we experienced stemmed from some other reason – sensory overload, perseverative thinking, anxiety.
+After the Navigator’s autism diagnosis we realized that there were rarely true power struggles with our son and almost all of the difficult behaviors we experienced stemmed from some other reason – sensory overload, perseverative thinking, anxiety, etc.

 Assumptions based on patterns are human nature.
 We rely on them to help us recognize and respond to new situations similar to previous ones we’ve experienced.
 They guide us and can be very helpful.